FreunzWa/FW_sync/medicine/womens/fertility.md

         * rates between thin and obese are simialr
     + mx: overexpress LH receptors in thecal cells in ovary == ++ovarian androgen.
 Insulin also decreases SHBG (++testerone in blood) == clinical feastures. @++testerone == failure to ovulate == anovulatory subfertility and -=progesterone == %HMB/ %cancer.
     + rx: weight loss (even @small == ++fertility, -=hirsutism, reduceed insulin resistance), PCOS (reduced endometrial hyperplasia in HMB, -=hirsutism), cyproterone (androgenism).

+# Polycystic ovarian syndrome
+    misnomer @ovaries are not cysts but rather polyfollicular ovulatory dysfunction + androgen excess
+    assoc with obesity and INS resistance.
+    12% prevalence estimated, most common cause of subfertility
+- medical
+    + rf
+        * @family clustering (polygenetic)
+        * NOT elevated BMI (rates of PCOS similar -- however ++BMI exacrbates INS resistance)
+    + assoc with multiple endocrine dysfunction (insulin, LH, elevated androgens from the ovaries).
+    + mx
+        * @hyperINS AND @++LH secreted @pit == ++theca cells produce androstenedione which circulates and is converted in peripheral tissues to testosterone (adrenergic clinical features) and estrogen
+        * also @hyperINS == less SHBG == more free DHT from any source
+        * @++androgens == inhibition of ovulation == anovulatory subfertility
+        * @no progesterone == estrogne chronically unopposed == HMB, high ratees of endometrial hyperplasia and cancer
+- clinical
+    + features
+        * oligomenorrhoea (cycles >35 days or fewer than 9 periods per year), heavy menstrual bleeding
+        * hirsutism
+        * acne
+- diagnosis
+    + 2+ of the following
+        * PCOS morphology on US
+        * oligomenorrhoea / anovulation
+        * hyperandrogenism (either lcinical or on serum testing)
+    + Differentials
+        * CAH
+        * premature ovarian insufficiency
+        * hyperprolactinaemia
+        * thyroid issues
+- HEI
+    + H
+        * rule out other causes of menstrual irregularities eg thyroid, prolactin issues, premature ovarian insufficiency, pregnancy
+    + I
+        * 'Polycystic' ovaries on pelvic ultrasound
+            - for PCOS requires:
+                + 12+ follcieles on either ovartyt measure 2-9mm
+                + ovarian volume >10mL on TVUS
+        * Testing for anovulation
+            - lack of LH surge or lack of progeseterone rise
+        * Androgens
+            - reduced SHBG (not diagnostic)
+            - elevvated serum testosterone
+            - high free androgens index
+        * GTT
+            - at diagnosis then every 2 years
+            - and other assessment for metablic syndromes
+- management
+    + weight loss (at least 5%): D&E. almost always recommend.
+    + COCP
+        * first line treatment for hirsutism
+        * protects against endometrial hyperplasia
+        * CI'd @trying to get pregnant
+    + Mirena
+        * preevent endometrial hyperplasia, reduces bleeding. does not help with hirsutism.
+    + Spironolactone
+        * for hirsutism
+    + Clomiphene
+        * helps to allow ovulation, endomeetrial protection